ycandau/live.coding/README.md

 # live.editor

-> A text interface to create and patch objects in Max MSP.
+> A browser editor based on codemirror to create and patch objects in Max MSP.

 ## Commands